 Shedding Light On Daylight Saving Time

 Germany was the first country to implement DST on a large scale in 1916, in hopes of preserving energy.
-The U.S. finally hopped on board two years later and enacted the first daylight saving time, along with the Standard Time Act.
-According to Sam Houston State University Associate Professor of History Wesley Phelps, America also had the intention of conserving energy when implementing the time change.
+Two years later, the United States enacted their first daylight saving time, along with the Standard Time Act.
+According to Wesley Phelps, associate professor of History at Sam Houston State University, America also had the intention of conserving energy when implementing the time change.

-“It started in 1918 and the impulse behind it was to conserve energy,” Phelps said.
-“In the summer months, when there is a lot more daylight in the morning hours, the idea was that if you shift the time ahead by an hour people will use less energy because it will be light longer in their day.”
+“In the summer months, when there is a lot more daylight in the morning hours, the idea was that if you shift the time ahead by an hour people will use less energy because it will be light longer in their day,” Phelps said.

-As a part of the March 8th Houston Matters Show on 88.7 FM, Phelps explains why we are all losing an hour of sleep, and the consequences that come along with a bit of extra sun at the end of the day and the fight to end the practice of changing clocks all together.
+As a part of the radio program Houston Matters on 88.7 FM, Phelps explains why we are all losing an hour of sleep, the consequences that come along with a bit of extra sun at the end of the day, and the fight to end the practice of changing clocks all together.